 The Program in Journalism at Princeton

 Princeton University’s popular journalism seminars draw on the world’s most distinguished journalists as faculty.
-They guide students as they explore nonfiction storytelling and produce deep, serious journalism in a variety of media, traditional and emerging.
+They guide students as they explore nonfiction storytelling and produce deep, serious journalism in both traditional and emerging media.

 Princeton’s journalism courses were inaugurated in 1957 by a bequest from former New York Herald journalist Edwin F. Ferris.
 Gifts from other generous alumni and their families have expanded the program’s offerings.